Francis Medina Hits SEA Bronze Standard in 400 Hurdles

 Singapore National Open, Sports Hub, Singapore

-Francis Medina had a significant breakthrough winning the gold medal in 400 Hurdles for the Philippines at the Singapore National Open.
+Francis Medina had a significant breakthrough in winning the gold medal in 400 Hurdles for the Philippines at the Singapore National Open.
 Francis Medina timed 51.30 to book a plane to Malaysia as the SEA Games bronze standard is 51.36.

 Francis Medina time is the #3 all-time Filipino male after Eric Cray 48.98 and Renato Unso 51.26.

 He will now join defending Champion Eric Cray at the SEA Games in the 400 Hurdles.

 Under the supervision of an American specialist for the last couple of weeks.
 Medina battered his previous best of 52.82 from the Philippines National Open end of March to 51.30.
 Griffin, even though working with Medina for a few weeks post-national open, had a big improvement.

 Before this Medina, his improvement in 13 months was only 53.26 to 52.82 or .44 seconds on the national program.
 Griffin had applied a particular training program to Medina, which led to a big improvement, focusing on speed, running form, and technique.

 National Record for Malaysian 2.30m